 A 20-minute drive from Historic Downtown Clermont (a brief stint of which is on a clay road), Southern Hill Farms is the place to be during blueberry season in April and May.
 The farm features a huge pavilion selling delicious food and blueberry beverages plus rolling hills dotted with multiple varieties of blueberries ripe for picking.

-The highly-anticipated Montrose Street Market is set to open this year in the heart of downtown.
+The highly-anticipated Montrose Street Market is finally opening October 2020 in the heart of downtown.
 Once complete, the indoor market will feature nine vendors, including:

 - Golden Hills Coffee Roasters